lenicole989/Final-Project-Open-World/proposal.md

 https://github.com/lenicole989/Final-Project-Open-World.git

 ## Description
-A open-world based on IKEA and will include some furniture, stuffed animals, and shopping features.
+An open-world based on IKEA and will include some furniture, stuffed animals, and shopping features.
 This project explores environmental storytelling using Blahaj as the main character to find and interact with items, turning a familiar space into a digital experience.